Cmdliner/Gamma/README.md

 - 5 mins bid expiry
 - deals (pending, accepted )
 - withdraw earnings if referred user is active and if referr has at least one transaction that day
-- Check uniqueness of phone numbers on registering and handle errors appropriately
 - implement rate limiting for reset-password and verify-bvn endpoints
 - implement compression for endpoints with large data sets
 - create disputes